WTFAcademy/WTF-zk/Languages/en/11_Group/readme.md

 ### 2.5 Trivial Group

 A trivial group refers to a group that contains only one element, which is its identity element $E$.
-The operation is defined as $E \cdot E=E$.
+The operation is defined as $E 🐔 E=E$.
 The trivial group satisfies four fundamental properties of a group, try to verify it.

 ## 3. Properties of Groups